MicrosoftDocs/memdocs/windows-365/enterprise/resize-cloud-pc.md

 ## Requirements

-To resize a Cloud PC, the admin must have any of the following built in Azure Active Directory roles:
+To resize a Cloud PC, the admin must have any of the following built in Azure Active Directory (Azure AD) roles:

 - Global Admin
 - Intune Service Admin